Arbel, GardaWorld Assessment expert at JobTestPrep.

 Have a question?
 Contact me at: ask_arbel@jobtestprep.com

+This is the most challenging task of the screening officer’s pre-employment assessment.
 On your X-Ray Object Recognition Test, you will be asked to look at x-ray images of passenger bags and to judge whether objects appearing on the screen can be allowed to enter an aircraft.

 Consequently, some objects may appear more hidden from view and may be rotated at different angles, thus significantly obstructing your ability to identify dangerous objects on the screen.
-When you look at x-ray screens, you will need to quickly decide whether the screened bag is free of threat and can be safely carried on board.

 If you pass the first test (X-Ray Object Recognition Test), you will be asked to take another examination, designed to assess your English language proficiency, your math skills, your reading comprehension, and your logical thinking.